Set animal: Identification

-Saluki (sight hound)
+Saluki

-Egyptologist Ken Moss suggested the Set animal is in fact the Saluki: It is one of the oldest breeds of domesticated dog, has a curved snout, and nearly identical body to the hieroglyph, and is native to the region; when the Saluki runs, its ears and tail become vertical.
+Egyptologist Ken Moss suggested the Set animal is in fact the Saluki, an ancient breed of sighthound.
+It is one of the oldest breeds of domesticated dog, has a curved snout, and nearly identical body to the hieroglyph, and is native to the region; when the Saluki runs, its ears and tail become vertical.
 Further it was historic practice and remains common throughout the Levant to crop ears of hunting dogs.
 The Saluki is also depicted in hieroglyphs with no ostensible connection to Set, suggesting it was well known to ancient Egyptian people.

 Other proposed animals

-In addition to the jackal or the Saluki, mentioned above, some scholars suggest the Set animal may be a stylized representation of some other animal, such as an African wild dog, a pig, an antelope, an okapi, a giraffe, or an aardvark; or that it might represent a species that was rare and has since become extinct.
+In addition to the jackal or the Saluki, mentioned above, some scholars have historically suggested the Set animal may be a stylized representation of some other animal, such as an oryx (a type of large white desert antelope), donkey, fennec fox, jerboa, camel, okapi, elephant shrew, aardvark, giraffe, pig, elephant-snout fish or that it might represent a species that was rare and has since become extinct.
 Some of the suggested animals would be known to ancient Egyptians, but rarely or never seen.

-Since Set was later represented by a donkey or a man wearing a donkey-head mask, it is possible the donkey was the inspiration for the Set animal.
+Since Set was typically depicted as a donkey or as a man with the head of a donkey from the Late Period onwards, it is possible the donkey was the inspiration for the Set animal.